This research guide briefly describes:

 Each year The National Archives collects information from over 250 of the principal record repositories across the British Isles about significant additions to their collections in the previous 12 months.

-This information is added to the indexes to the National Register of Archives.
+This information is added to Discovery, our catalogue.
 It is also edited and used to produce thematic digests, including one relating to military history.
 The digests are made available through this website and distributed for publication in a number of learned journals and newsletters.
 Further information is available at Accessions to Repositories.

 3. Relevant repositories